 If you want to go the route of a professional because of their expertise and objectivity, make sure they have adequate experience dealing with trusts.
 Ask them about their history and their fees so you can understand the cost of paying for their administrative services.

-You don’t have to make the choice between exclusively naming a family member or exclusively naming a professional like an attorney or accountant to handle your estate.
-You may find you want to name multiple trustees, such as a spouse and an attorney, in order to combine intimacy with your family and professional experience.
+You don’t have to make the choice between exclusively naming a family member or an attorney to handle your estate.
+You may find you want to name multiple trustees, such as a spouse and an attorney.
+This helps combine intimacy with your family and professional experience.

 Talk To An Experienced Trust Lawyer